Elizabeth Compton

 DIRECTOR

 Jacinta Crickmore first gained valuable insights on incontinence issues faced by consumers from her work in healthcare sales with SCA Hygiene.
-She became the company’s QLD representative and an active member of the Continence Foundation’s QLD Branch, of which she was secretary for five years and is the current treasurer.
+She became the company’s Queensland representative and an active member of the Continence Foundation of Australia’s Queensland Branch, of which she was secretary for five years.
 In 2014, Jacinta became a member of the Foundation’s Consumer Advisory Committee, which she currently chairs.
-In 2015, she was appointed as a consumer representative on the Board and the Bladder Bowel Collaborative Steering Committee.
+In 2015, she was appointed as a consumer representative on the Board and the Bladder Bowel Collaborative Steering

 Claire Richards